 ICT is not viewed as a discrete subject area.
-It is embedded and integrated in all areas of the curriculum, and is seen as a tool to enhance and extend students' learning.
-In the Primary School, there will be opportunities to use ICT in relevant, authentic contexts of the units of inquiry, as well as through teaching and learning experiences in other areas of the curriculum.
+It is embedded and integrated in all areas of the curriculum and is seen as a tool to enhance and extend students' learning.
+In the Primary School, there are opportunities to use ICT in relevant, authentic contexts of the units of inquiry, as well as through teaching and learning experiences in other areas of the curriculum.
 Students in the Primary Years are also exposed to computer skills through specific intentional learning practices.
+TIS has a Bring Your Own Device (BYOD) Policy that allows each student to bring one tech device (laptop or tablet) that will be connected to the school's internet.

-Our campus will be equipped with a range of ICT resources, including wifi network in the rooms, and computers in all the homerooms.
-Teachers are able to provide ICT experiences that offer students enhanced learning and teaching opportunities.
+Our campus is equipped with a range of ICT resources, including Wi-Fi network, and computers in all the homerooms.
+Teachers provide ICT experiences that offer students enhanced learning and teaching opportunities.
 We also have projectors and are looking at setting up interactive smartboards/smart screens in our classrooms.
 Our teachers also receive regular opportunities to improve their own technology skills.